 What authority does Dr. Carson have to speak to the issue of racial reconciliation, and just tell me how someone who believes in clearly aberrant theology is going to “teach the SBC” how to respond to racial reconcilation in a Gospel-centered way?
 While I’m certainly critical of Ronnie Floyd’s “Great Awakening” ecumenical efforts, Noble goes on to say…

 However, I am afraid that prayer isn’t what is needed for a spiritual awakening for our nation…but rather repentance of religious people who love theology more than Jesus… which has caused them to not be able to see people as Jesus saw them.

 Noble does not realize that we can’t love Jesus without correct theology.
 Paul’s epistle of 2 Timothy 2:15 says, “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”
 God does not approve of false doctrine, nor does he save through a false Gospel.
 It is imperative that the Christian church stay doctrinally pure, and united around truth.
 But Mr. Noble is concerned with holding hands with people and “building bridges” to make it look as though we are united around this (false) love, but in reality, this path leads to destruction.
 Romans 16:17 describes Mr. Noble’s stance in great clarity:

 I appeal to you, brothers, to watch out for those who cause divisions and create obstacles contrary to the doctrine that you have been taught; avoid them.

-[Contributed by Jeff Maples, along with a collaborative effort of other contributors]
+[Contributed by RC, along with a collaborative effort of other contributors]